nCino, Inc.

 Our subscription revenues are generally recognized ratably over the term of the contract beginning upon activation.
 For new customers, we typically activate all seats at inception of the agreement with stated price increases at specified intervals over the contract term.
 In these arrangements, the aggregate license fees over the contract term are recognized as revenue in equal amounts annually over the term.
 We may also activate a portion of seats at inception of the agreement, with the balance of seats activated at contractually specified points in time thereafter.
 Both approaches pattern the amount of our invoicing to customers after their expected rate of implementation and adoption.
 Where seats are activated in stages, we charge subscription fees from the date of activation through the anniversary of the initial activation date, and annually thereafter.
 Subscription fees are generally billed annually in advance while subscription fees for U.S. mortgage are generally billed monthly.
 Maintenance and support fees, as well as development licenses, are provided over the same periods as the related subscriptions, so fees are invoiced and revenues are recognized over the same periods.
 Subscription fees invoiced are recorded as deferred revenue pending recognition as revenues.
 In certain cases, we are authorized to resell access to Salesforce’s CRM solution along with the nCino Platform.
 When we resell such access, we charge a higher subscription price and remit a higher subscription fee to Salesforce for these subscriptions.

-Professional Services and Other Revenues.
-Professional services and other revenues consist of fees for implementation and configuration assistance, training, and advisory services.
-For enterprise and larger regional FIs, we generally work with SI partners to provide the majority of implementation services for the nCino Platform, for which these SI partners bill our customers directly.
-We have historically delivered professional services ourselves for community banks, smaller credit unions, and our U.S. mortgage business.
+smaller credit unions, and our U.S. mortgage business.
 Revenues for implementation, training, and advisory services are generally recognized on a proportional performance basis, based on labor hours incurred relative to total budgeted hours.
 To date, our losses on professional services contracts have not been material.
 During the initial go-live period for a customer on the nCino Platform, professional services revenues generally make up a substantial portion of our revenues from that customer, whereas over time, revenues from established customers are more heavily weighted to subscriptions.
 While professional services revenues will fluctuate as a percentage of total revenues in the future and tend to be higher in periods of faster growth, over time we expect to see subscription revenues make up an increasing proportion of our total revenues.

 Cost of Revenues and Gross Margin

 Cost of Subscription Revenues.
 Cost of subscription revenues consists of fees paid to Salesforce for access to the Salesforce Platform, including Salesforce’s hosting infrastructure and data center operations, along with certain integration fees paid to other third parties.
 When we resell access to Salesforce’s CRM solution, cost of subscription revenues also includes the subscription fees we remit to Salesforce for providing such access.
 We also incur costs associated with access to other platforms.
 In addition, cost of subscription revenues includes personnel-related costs associated with delivering maintenance and support services, including salaries, benefits and stock-based compensation expense, travel and related costs, amortization of acquired developed technology, and allocated overhead.
-Our subscription gross margin will vary from period to period based
+Our subscription gross margin will vary from period to period based on the relative mix of revenues from our solutions, including the resale of Salesforce's CRM solution, and the utilization of support personnel.
+We expect the cost of subscription revenues will continue to increase in absolute dollars as we grow our business.

 Cost of Professional Services and Other Revenues.
 Cost of professional services and other revenues consists primarily of personnel-related costs associated with delivery of these services, including salaries, benefits and stock-based compensation expense, travel and related costs, and allocated overhead.
 The cost of providing professional services is significantly higher as a percentage of the related revenues than for our subscription services due to direct labor costs.
-The cost of professional services revenues increases in absolute dollars as we have added new customer subscriptions that require professional services and built out our international professional services capabilities.
+The cost of professional services revenues has increased in absolute dollars as we have added new customer subscriptions that require professional services and built out our international professional services capabilities.
 Realized effective billing and utilization rates drive fluctuations in our professional services and other gross margin on a period-to-period basis.

 Operating Expenses